-In addition to providing funds in the FY2005 appropriations legislation, Congress also included language amending the 1985 Food Security Act (farm bill) to require that each of the mandatory conservation programs pay for its own technical assistance and that no funds can be transferred between these programs to pay for technical assistance, starting in FY2005.
+Late in the second session, the 108th Congress enacted P.L.
+108-498 (S. 2856), which amended the 1985 Food Security Act (farm bill) to require that each of the mandatory conservation programs pay for its own technical assistance and that no funds can be transferred between these programs to pay for technical assistance, starting in FY2005.

-The Senate Agriculture subcommittee with conservation responsibilities reviewed farm bill implementation efforts at a May 11, 2004 hearing, while the House Agriculture subcommittee with conservation responsibilities reviewed similar topics at a June 15, 2004 hearing.
 Agencies at USDA continue to make announcements about implementing provisions in the 2002 farm bill.
-Among those that received the most attention were an August 2004 announcement that nearly 2,200 participants had been enrolled into the Conservation Security Program (CSP) in 18 selected watersheds; a November 2004 announcement of the 202 watersheds that will be eligible for the FY2005 CSP sign up; and an August 2004 announcement soliciting input about the future of the Conservation Reserve Program.
+Among those that received the most attention in the past year were an August 2004 announcement that nearly 2,200 participants had been enrolled into the Conservation Security Program (CSP) in 18 selected watersheds; a November 2004 announcement of the 202 watersheds that will be eligible for the FY2005 CSP sign up; an August 2004 announcement soliciting input about the future of the Conservation Reserve Program; and an April 2005 announcement soliciting input about future priorities for the Environmental Qaulity Incentives Program.